vac-acc-usability-utilisation/vac-acc-usability-utilisation.github.io/README.md

 # vac-acc-usability-utilisation.github.io

-This repository mirrors to a public github repositiory: https://github.com/vac-acc-usability-utilisation
+This repository mirrors to a public github repository: https://github.com/vac-acc-usability-utilisation

 The pages are then hosted using Github Pages: https://vac-acc-usability-utilisation.github.io/